sourcegraph/handbook/content/product/product_management/index.md

 #### OKR and roadmap tracking

-Each month you should work with your team to update your plans and status.
+Each month you should work with your team to update your plans.
 After updating, you should ensure it is reflected in the [PMM roadmap deck](https://docs.google.com/presentation/d/1o3R8WUIhzzRz0x5laTwVcizOzVWrMBe5MCAz74H45Ss/edit#slide=id.gf131fe1596_2_7) (internal only) deck which is used by marketing to share with customers.

 #### Per-area strategy pages